Code-Institute-Submissions/urban-paws/README.md

 #### Website users

 -   As a website user, I want to be able to access the website on different devices so that i can use the device that is most convenient to me at the time.
--   As a website user, I want to be able to easily navigate the website so that I can find out more about the company and it's offerings.
+-   As a website user, I want to be able to easily navigate the website so that I can find out more about the company and its offerings.
 -   As a website user, I want to be able to follow the company on social media platforms so that I can stay informed about the company.
 -   As a website user, I want to be able to contact the company so that I can ask questions or receive announcements and updates about the company.
--   As a website user, I want to be able see products for purchase and details of those products so that i can buy items i need.
+-   As a website user, I want to be able see products for purchase and details of those products so that I can buy items I need.

 ### Structure